Water Quality

 Lead and Drinking Water

-Exposure to lead, if present, can cause serious health effects in all age groups, especially for pregnant women and young children.
-Infants and children who drink water containing lead could have decreases in IQ and attention span and increases in learning and behavior problems.
-The children of women who are exposed to lead before or during pregnancy can have increased risk of these adverse health effects.
+Exposure to lead, if present, can cause serious health effects in people of all ages, especially for pregnant women and young children.
+Infants and children who drink water containing lead could have decreases in intelligent quotient and attention span as well as increases in learning and behavior problems.
+The children of women who are exposed to lead before or during pregnancy can have an increased risk of these adverse health effects.
 Adults can have increased risks of heart disease, high blood pressure, kidney, or nervous system problems.

 Fluoridation and Dental Fluorosis